Back to Resources

 Why Zero Trust Architecture Is Now Essential

 For two decades, enterprise security was organized around a simple idea: the network perimeter.
-You built a wall around your corporate network, inspected traffic crossing that wall, and trusted whatever was inside.
-That model is dead.
+You built a wall around your office network, inspected traffic crossing that wall, and trusted whatever was inside.
+For an advisory firm running today — SaaS-heavy, remote-friendly, custodian-portal-dependent — that model is dead.

-• Remote work.
-Roughly 40% of knowledge workers are now fully or partially remote.
+• Remote and hybrid work.
+Roughly 40% of advisory-firm staff are now fully or partially remote.
+The corporate-LAN-as-trusted-zone is a fiction.

 • BYOD and mobile.
-Personal phones access corporate email.
-Personal laptops connect to corporate VPNs.
+Personal phones receive client email.
+Personal laptops connect from coffee shops.
+The implicit-trust model has nowhere to put a perimeter.

 Zero Trust is a strategy, not a product.
 The core principle: never trust, always verify.
 Every access request is authenticated, authorized, and encrypted regardless of where it originates.